Read time: ≈ 14 min • Last updated: December 30, 2025

 Your seed phrase (also called recovery phrase) is the most important piece of information in your crypto journey.
 It's typically 12-24 words that generate all your private keys and addresses.

 Critical Security Tip: Anyone with access to your seed phrase can access ALL your crypto assets.
 Never share it with anyone, never store it digitally, and never type it into any website or app except your wallet software during recovery.
+In 2025, individual wallet compromises surged to 158,000 incidents affecting 80,000 unique victims, with many losses resulting from seed phrase exposure.

 How to properly store your seed phrase